Venu-Koka-Dev/ecomm-backend-microservices-ts-turborepo/READMINE.md

 6. HonoJS - web framework like ExpressJS
 7. Requestly - a light weight API testing client similar to Postman
 8. Clerk - for authentication/authorization
+9. Postgres - for products database
+10. Prisma - ORM for Postgres
+11.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Setup